martinvonz/jj/README.md

 description (commit message) of an arbitrary commit.
 There's also `jj diffedit`, which lets you edit the changes in a commit without checking it out.
 To split a commit into two, use `jj split`.
-You can even move part of the changes in a commit to any other commit using `jj move`.
+You can even move part of the changes in a commit to any other commit using `jj squash -i --from X --into Y`.

 ## Status